anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Once a Pledge is enrolled, it may function as Join Proxy.
 The Join Proxy functions are advertised as described below.
 In principle, the Join Proxy functions are offered via a join-port, and not the standard coaps port.
 Also, the Registrar offers a join-port to which the stateless Join Proxy sends the JPY message.
 The Join Proxy and Registrar show the extra join-port number when responding to a /.well-known/core discovery request addressed to the standard coap/coaps port.

 Three discovery cases are discussed: Join Proxy discovers Registrar, Pledge discovers Registrar, and Pledge discovers Join Proxy.
 Each discovery case considers three alternatives: CoAP based discovery, GRASP Based discovery, and 6tisch based discovery.
-The choice of discovery mechanism depends on the type of installation, and manufacturers can provide the pledge/join-proxy with support for more than one discovery mechanism.
-The pledge/join-proxy can be designed to dynamically try different discovery mechanisms until a successful discovery mechanism is found, or the choice of discovery mechanism could be configured during device installation.
+The choice of discovery mechanism depends on the type of installation, and manufacturers can provide the pledge/Join Proxy with support for more than one discovery mechanism.
+The pledge/Join Proxy can be designed to dynamically try different discovery mechanisms until a successful discovery mechanism is found, or the choice of discovery mechanism could be configured during device installation.

 ## Join Proxy discovers Registrar